-1 is all workers employed in an organisation.
+1 is all workers employed in an organization.
 2 means happening or done every year.
-3 is a person who is the next most important person below a manager, a politic cal leader, etc. when s/he is away.
+3 is a person who is the next most important person below a manager, a political leader, etc. w hen s/he is away.
 4 means involving many people or things, especially over a wide area.
 5 is a modern form of slavery.
 6 means to have the center of operations at a specified location.
-7 means the money a person needs to pay for food, a place to live in, etc. and t he way of earning this money.
+7 means the money a person needs to pay for food, a place to live in, etc. and the way of earning this s money.
 8 means to present or constitute a problem or danger.